The Undergraduate Experience

 - Academic Dismissal - student dismissed (permanently) from MCLA

-A student with a GPA less than 2.0 but a cumulative GPA of 2.0 or greater will be issued an Academic Warning.
+A student with a semester GPA less than 2.0 but a cumulative GPA of 2.0 or greater will be issued an Academic Warning.
 A letter of Academic Warning will be sent to the student and copied to the student's advisor explaining the potential consequences of poor academic performance (including successive semesters of Academic Warning or future Academic Probation or Academic Suspension).
-For each semester in which an Academic Warning is received, the student must meet with his or her academic advisor and complete an Academic Success Plan, which will be submitted to Advising Services for review and appropriate referrals.

 A student who fails to achieve a 2.0 cumulative GPA, while achieving a GPA higher than the Academic Suspension cutoff will be placed on Academic Probation.
 A student on Academic Probation or Academic Probation Following Appeal must adhere to certain conditions designed to promote academic success.
 These conditions may include:

-- Meetings with an academic advisor, learning services, and/or advising services to complete an Academic Success Plan that will monitor student progress
+- Meetings with an academic advisor to complete an Academic Success Plan that will monitor student progress;

-- Attendance at academic success workshops (e.g. study skills, time management, etc.)
+- Attendance at academic success workshops (e.g. study skills, time management, etc.); and

 - Restrictions on certain extracurricular activities as determined by the Office of Academic Affairs or its designate (for the first semester on Academic Probation, a student will remain eligible for participation in extracurricular activities unless individual departments or activities have higher standards).